 - True Solo: $14 per month for one user, one phone number, and one extension

-- Solo Plus: $25 per month for unlimited users, one phone number, and three extensions
+- Solo Plus: $25 per month for unlimited users, one phone number, three extensions, call recording, IVR, and simultaneous ring

-- Small Business: $55 per month for unlimited users, four phone numbers, and unlimited extensions.
+- Small Business: $55 per month for unlimited users, four phone numbers, unlimited extensions, and everything in Solo Plus

 What to look for when choosing a US phone number provider